Jocelyne23/ai-delivery-sandbox/comms/blog_post_v2.md

 This post is the first in a new series exploring how AI-powered GPT agents can be applied to solve real-world problems — starting with health, sport, and youth wellbeing.

-For this proof-of-concept (PoC), I (Stewart) partnered with **Jocelyne Verity**, a health executive with 15 years of experience spanning PwC, EY, Canadian Mental Health Association, and Southlake Regional Health Centre.
+For this proof-of-concept (PoC), I (Stewart) partnered with **Jocelyne Verity**, a health leader and consultant with 15 years of experience spanning PwC, EY, Canadian Mental Health Association, and Southlake Health.
 Together, we’re collaborating on AI advisory with a purpose — using AI for good.

 ---